emwords: In a nutshell …

 Editing research theses

-Write initially using our message form in Enquiries.
+If you are writing a thesis, and think you might need editorial assistance, write to us following the instructions in our message form in Enquiries.
 We look forward to hearing from you.

 Other academic editing

 Not covered by the IPEd guidelines (above) is editing of articles written by graduates for scholarly journals.
 The restrictions above do not apply.
 The editor is free to edit at any level of edit, but should edit in accordance with the guidelines of the journal for which the article has been written.
 The client should supply any necessary guidelines, unless they indicate: ‘APA style’ or something similar.
 Editors’ libraries contain copies of other style guides besides the Australian Style manual.

 Until recently, there was no training available at all for editors.
 Now there are university courses in writing, publishing and editing, and other guidance for academic editing.
 The IPEd Accreditation Exam provides a general editing qualification but is not designed to provide a qualification in any specialist editing.
 Contact us to ask for more information about the exam, pre-exam mentoring and workshops for academic editors, and read about it on the IPEd website at www.iped-editors.org and select ‘Accreditation’.

 Some international students need extensive help to understand some aspects of English grammar.
 If you are able to teach English grammar as well as to edit, you may be able to help a student by providing some tuition alongside the editing, if the student really wants to learn to write more effectively in future.
 This is not for everyone, but if you can teach, you may be interested in my method: contact me here to ask for details.

 There’s a lot more, but that’s the ‘nutshell’ version.